neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 				└── ...
 ```

-1) The first example indicates the effect of selectively transferring non-*data-type* sessions.
+1) The first example indicates the effect of selectively transferring non-*datatype* sessions.
 The command:

 ```
 datashuttle \